dotnet/designs/proposed/resource-limit.md

 #### Resource limit abstractions

 Users will interact with this component in order to obtain decisions for rate or concurrency limits.
 This abstraction require explicit release sematics to accommodate non self-replenishing resources.
 This component encompasses the Acquire/AcquireAsync mechanics (i.e. check vs wait behaviours) and default implementations will be provided for select accounting method (fixed window, sliding window, token bucket, concurrency).
-The return type is a `Resource` which manages the lifecycle of the aquired resources.
+The return type is a `Resource` which indicates whether the acquisition is successful and manages the lifecycle of the aquired resources.

 #### Resource limit implementations